 Though Powlison recognizes some practical, helpful application by Chapman toward thoughtfulness, the argument continues that even pagans do that for the give-to-get conquest.
 And for us, from this former mindset we must flee!

-Beloved, looking to Chapman and his book for advice, and all its spin off versions for children, teens and singles, is not wise.
-It will send you in the opposite direction of God’s Word, building a house on sand (Mt 7:26-27).
-As always, be alert and avoid any opposing or conflicting theologies toward God’s Word (Psalm 1:1-6).
+Hence, from Powlison’s Berean review, we can conclude that looking to Chapman and his book for advice, and all its spin off versions for children, teens and singles, is not wise.
+It will send one in the opposite direction of God’s Word, building a house on sand (Mt 7:26-27).
+As always, sisters, be alert and avoid any opposing or conflicting theologies toward God’s Word (Psalm 1:1-6).
 Refuse to receive vain, empty, ear-tickling philosophies which are assuredly found in psychology models and practices (Col 2:8).

-If your marriage needs help, may you be encouraged here to seek biblical counseling through the National Association of Nouthetic Counselors (NANC) or pastors, elders, teachers in like-mindedness honoring the doctrines of the authority and sufficiency of the Scriptures for all matters of life, faith and heart/mind/soul/spirit.
+If your marriage needs help, may you be encouraged here to seek biblical counseling for you and your husband through the Association of Certified Biblical Counselors (ACBC renamed) or pastors, elders, teachers in like-mindedness honoring the doctrines of the authority and sufficiency of the Scriptures for all matters of life, faith and heart/mind/soul/spirit.

 2. Counseling: How to Counsel Biblically, John MacArthur and The Master’s College Faculty, p.
 120. (parenthesis mine)